tangshuang/nautil/docs/router/router.md

 With this, your application will be visited by `/web/app/page1` which begin with `/web`.

-**navigationContainer**

-When used in native, you can set navigationContainer to be `false` to disabled wrap your application in NavigationContainer, then import it from react-navigation to use it by yourself.

 **define**

 `define` option in `createBootstrap` define global routes, so that you can use them in `usePermanentNavigate`.